What is the Use of Paraphrasing Tools?

 Conclusion

-In a nutshell, we can summarize the use of paraphrasing tools by saying that they can make your content better for your readers.
-By making your content less clunky, these tools can help you in increasing your readership.
+In a nutshell, paraphrasing tools can improve your content for your readers by making it less clunky.
+These tools can also help you increase your readership.